Meta Layoffs Show the Human Cost of AI Spending

 Amazon: Replaced warehouse workers with robots, corporate staff with AI

-Salesforce: CEO announced hiring freeze because "AI can do the work" The message is clear: human labor is a cost center.
-AI is an investment.
-People had zero say in society if this trade-off was acceptable.
-They just made it.
+Salesforce: CEO announced hiring freeze because "AI can do the work" The pattern suggests companies view human labor as a cost and AI as an investment.
+The public had no input on whether this trade-off was acceptable.
 The Stock Market Paradox Here's the part that should make everyone uncomfortable: When Meta announced layoffs in 2022, the stock went up.
 When Meta announced more

 layoffs in 2023, the stock went up.
 When Meta announced AI-focused layoffs in